 - Both procedures take place while the patient is under general anesthesia, so she wakes up already on her way to a restored body.

-For Hobart and Munster breast reconstruction patients who have already had a mastectomy, Dr. Frank places the expander as an outpatient procedure.
+For breast reconstruction patients from Munster, Hobart, Crown Point, and Frankfort who have already had a mastectomy, Dr. Frank places the expander as an outpatient procedure.
 Typically, these patients have less discomfort during recovery.*

 In both cases: